-This section explains the scope of the monitoring programmes presented in this report (hereafter referred to as "programmes") and summarises the methods and data used to measure and assess radioactivity in food and the environment.
-The bulk of the programmes and assessment methods and data have continued in 2017 unchanged.
+This section explains the scope of the monitoring programmes presented in this report and summarises the methods and data used to measure and assess radioactivity in food and the environment.
+The bulk of the programmes and assessment methods and data have continued in 2015 unchanged.
 The main changes are: